Simple Network Management Protocol: Protocol details

 Acknowledged asynchronous notification.
 This PDU was introduced in SNMPv2 and was originally defined as manager to manager communication.
 Later implementations have loosened the original definition to allow agent to manager communications.
 Manager-to-manager notifications were already possible in SNMPv1 using a Trap, but as SNMP commonly runs over UDP where delivery is not assured and dropped packets are not reported, delivery of a Trap was not guaranteed.
 InformRequest fixes this as an acknowledgement is returned on receipt.

 specifies that an SNMP implementation must accept a message of at least 484 bytes in length.
 In practice, SNMP implementations accept longer messages.
 If implemented correctly, an SNMP message is discarded if the decoding of the message fails and thus malformed SNMP requests are ignored.
 A successfully decoded SNMP request is then authenticated using the community string.
 If the authentication fails, a trap is generated indicating an authentication failure and the message is dropped.

 SNMPv1 and SNMPv2c use communities to establish trust between managers and agents.
 Most agents support three community names, one each for read-only, read-write and trap.
 These three community strings control different types of activities.
 The read-only community applies to get requests.
 The read-write community string applies to set requests.
 The trap community string applies to receipt of traps.
 SNMPv3 also uses community strings, but allows for secure authentication and communication between SNMP manager and agent.

 Protocol versions

 In practice, SNMP implementations often support multiple versions: typically SNMPv1, SNMPv2c, and SNMPv3.

 Version 1

 SNMP version 1 (SNMPv1) is the initial implementation of the SNMP protocol.
-The design of SNMPv1 was done in the 1980s by a group of collaborators who viewed the officially sponsored OSI/IETF/NSF (National Science Foundation) effort (HEMS/CMIS/CMIP) as both unimplementable in the computing platforms of the time as well as potentially unworkable.
+The design of SNMPv1 was done in the 1980s by a group of collaborators who viewed the officially sponsored OSI/IETF/NSF effort (HEMS/CMIS/CMIP) as both unimplementable in the computing platforms of the time as well as potentially unworkable.
 SNMP was approved based on a belief that it was an interim protocol needed for taking steps towards large-scale deployment of the Internet and its commercialization.

-The first Request for Comments (RFCs) for SNMP, now known as SNMPv1, appeared in 1988:
+The first Requests for Comments (RFCs) for SNMP, now known as SNMPv1, appeared in 1988: